History of Las Vegas: Desegregation

 Much like in other American settled counties and towns throughout the United States, entertainment venues were segregated between black- and white-owned businesses.
 With almost all of the businesses owned and operated by whites, Black Americans were barred from entering the venues, which remained focused, regardless of their legitimacy or criminality, on entertaining a white-only clientele.
-As a result of property deeds, businesses owned by or mainly serving non-whites were confined to clubs on the "west side" of the tracks.
+As a result of property deeds, businesses owned by or mainly serving non-whites were confined to clubs in West Las Vegas.
 This also was enforced in many of the work positions.
 Thus, African Americans (except those who provided the labor for low-paying menial positions or entertainment) and Hispanics were limited in employment occupations at the white-owned clubs.
 However, because of employment deals with black worker groups, many clubs favored black workers, and the Hispanic population actually decreased 90% from 2,275 to just 236 by the mid-1950s.

 Organized crime-owned businesses saw an opportunity in not dividing their clientele by race, and despite property deeds and city and county codes barring such activities, made several attempts at desegregating their businesses in the hopes of putting out of operation the non-white owned clubs and expanding their own market share.
 An attempt was made at forming an all-integrated night-club modeled on the Harlem Clubs of New York City during the 1920s and 1930s, like those owned by German-Jewish gangster Dutch Schultz.
 On May 24, 1955, Jewish crime boss Will Max Schwartz, along with other investors, opened the Moulin Rouge.
 It was a very upscale and racially integrated casino that actually competed against the resorts on the Strip, especially the non-white owned strips on the west side.
 By the end of the year the casino closed as Schwartz and his partners had a falling out, but the seeds for racial integration were sown.

 Many sources have credited Frank Sinatra and the Rat Pack as a significant driving force behind desegregation in the casinos.
 One famous story tells of Sinatra's refusal to perform at the Sands Hotel unless the hotel provided Sammy Davis Jr. with a room.
 The famed performing group made similar demands at other venues, forcing owners to amend their policies over time.